dockstring/dockstring/README.md

 - See dockstring's basic usage [here](tutorials/1_docking_risperidone_against_DRD2.ipynb).
 - Learn how to visualize docking poses [here](tutorials/2_visualizing_dataset_poses.ipynb)

-See [our website](https://dockstring.github.io/) for linkks to tutorials for our dataset and benchmarks.
+See [our website](https://dockstring.github.io/) for links to tutorials for our dataset and benchmarks.

 ## Development